 Luckily, there is a class of opiate medication we can use to treat pain that is much less likely to cause addiction, tolerance, or increased pain.
 This class of drug both stimulates and blocks the opiate receptor at the same time.
 It can be used with relative safety even in opiate addicts and in fact is used to treat them for addiction.
 So we try to stay away from opiates as best we can.
 When we are down to using opiates for pain, buprenorphine or pentazocine are preferred.

 As a result of the new laws mentioned above, there are thousands left without a physician to help their pain.
-You will probably find a bit of a wait to get into our pain clinic but the waiting time to get into the addictions clinic can be shorter depending on your specific situation.
+You may find a bit of a wait to get into our clinic for pain.
+But the waiting time to get into the addiction program is shorter.
+We try to get addicts in within a day or so.

 The new law related to the use of opiates for chronic pain requires frequent confirmation drug screens.
 The cash price for these drug screens is typically $1,200 each.
-But for those in the concierge service, these expensive drug screens are included at no extra charge.
+But for those in the concierge service, these expensive drug screens are at a cost they can afford.